ToshioCP/Gtk4-tutorial/src/sec9.src.md

 This makes it expand horizontally and vertically as big as possible.
 It is appended to `boxv` as the second child.

-The number of lines is 33(=57-25+1) to build the widgets.
+The number of lines to build the widgets is 33(=57-25+1).
-And we needed many variables (`boxv`, `boxh`, `dmy1`, ...).
-Most of them aren't necessary except building the widgets.
+We also needed many additional variables (`boxv`, `boxh`, `dmy1`, ...), most of which weren't  necessary, except for building the widgets.
 Are there any good solution to reduce these work?

 Gtk provides GtkBuilder.
-It reads ui data and builds a window.
+It reads user interface (UI) data and builds a window.
-It reduces the cumbersome work.
+It reduces this cumbersome work.

-## Ui file
+## The UI File

-First, let's look at the ui file `tfe3.ui` that defines a structure of the widgets.
+First, let's look at the UI file `tfe3.ui` that is used to define the widget structure.

 @@@include
 tfe/tfe3.ui
 @@@

 The structure of this file is XML.
-Constructs beginning with `<` and ending with `>` are called tags.
+Constructs that begin with `<` and end with `>` are called tags.
-And there are two types of tags, start tag and end tag.
+There are two types of tags, the start tag and the end tag.
 For example, `<interface>` is a start tag and `</interface>` is an end tag.
-Ui file begins and ends with interface tags.
+The UI file begins and ends with interface tags.
-Some tags, for example, object tags can have a class and id attributes in the start tag.
+Some tags, for example object tags, can have a class and id attributes in their start tag.

 - 1: The first line is XML declaration.
 It specifies that the version of XML is 1.0 and the encoding is UTF-8.